 10. Have a Snowball Fight

 Snowball fights are a fun way to engage students, get them moving, and practice a variety of skills.
-Read more about how you can use snowball fights to engage and assess your students here.
+Read more about how you can use snowball fights to review all sorts of skills.

-Puzzles - whether they are the typical puzzles that you put together to make a picture, or something like a riddle or logic puzzle - can be a lot of fun and help develop a growth mindset in students.
-They usually take longer to complete and require students to fail before they succeed.
-We don't often have time for things like that during the school year, but they are so important to a student's development!
+Puzzles usually take longer to complete and require students to fail before they succeed.
+We don't often have time for growth mindset activities during the school year, but this is essential to a student's development!

 12. Reflect on the School Year

-Origami is not only fun, but it can also benefit students academically.
+Origami is not only fun, but it can also benefit upper elementary students academically.
 It builds spatial awareness, understanding of symmetry and other geometry skills, and requires students to read and follow instructions.
 It also requires patience and persistence.
-Libraries usually have plenty of books with step-by-step instructions for origami, or check out this origami website.

 14. Practice Oral Storytelling